top of page

 • Continues to advance his/her education and skills

-On the other hand, I have had interested physicians and practitioners ask to meet me in person so they could better understand my treatment approach before sending a patient to me.
-It is ideal to have great communication with other health professionals who want to know what I do and who I can ask medical questions and refer patients back to.
+Too often we hear how patients wasted time and money going to a physical therapist who lacked the above qualities.
+We have had patients who cancel surgery after correcting the biomechanical dysfunctions in the pelvis in less than five visits to our clinic.
+We have had patients remark that their gynecologist asked why they had tight pelvic floor muscles.
+We have had patients tell us their provider told them if they had more partners and more sexual experiences, they would not be so tight!
+This is ludicrous and absolutely the wrong advice!
+There is a lack of education even within the medical profession when it comes to pelvic floor dysfunction.
+Physicians are very skilled at what they are trained in.
+They want to help, but many do not have the musculoskeletal background to understand and treat myofascial pelvic pain.
+On the other hand, we have had interested physicians and practitioners ask to meet in person so they could better understand our treatment approach before sending a patient.
+It is ideal to have great communication with other health professionals who want to know what we do and who we can ask medical questions and refer patients back to.
 However, it is not always realistic, given our current healthcare environment.
 Providers have many challenges today with more regulation and documentation than ever.
 Time is money and so are more patients!
 There is more competition to keep patients "in-house", being driven by declining reimbursement, large quotas and financial gain, making the wall higher to climb for those that need help.
 Providers and hospitals should put "patients first" but unfortunately, this is not the case.
 This is driving many individuals to seek alternative and holistic practitioners, who offer a cure instead of a quick fix and are not bogged down by the system, for a fraction of the cost.

 You deserve to find and receive the help you need, learn how to self-manage your condition and have HOPE for the future!
 You can achieve a healthy core!
 To locate a pelvic floor specialist in you area, click here.
 Type keywords "women's health" and then do your own research to find the most qualified provider for your condition.